amcraig/dash-ketcher/dash_ketcher/README.md

-# Dash Ketcher
+# dash_ketcher

-Dash Ketcher is a Dash component library.
+dash_ketcher is a Dash component library.

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation